 On the Amber list, of medium concern, are Chough, Great Skua, House Martin, House Sparrow, Robin, Puffin, Razorbill, Sand Martin, Shag, Skylark, Starling, Stonechat, Storm Petrel, Swallow, Wheatear.
 Many migrating birds stop off here to feed.

 We have set aside an area of ground behind the hotel which was previously barren after building work finished.
 We have planted approximately 100 native Irish trees which provide useful habitat for birds.
 This is very important as there are very few trees on the island.
 We also have a bird feeding station in this field.
 We have cleared areas of rushes and planted oats to provide winter feed for autumn migrants and overwintering birds.
-Several rare birds have been spotted here, including rare Arctic Warbler and Siberian Chiff Chaff which were seen here in autumn 2015.
+Several rare birds have been spotted here, including rare Arctic Warbler and Siberian Chiff Chaff.

-We are also creating a small wetland area here.
+We have also creating a small wetland area here.
 We were delighted to see a water rail here and the pond is full of tadpoles.
+Otters have been seen close to this area and we have set up an ‘ottercam’ to catch pictures of them.
 Every year we are making small improvements to increase the biodiversity of this area.
 We are currently working on making a suitable habitat for corncrakes by encouraging nettle growth.
+We mow an area of meadow to encourage the growth of red clover for bees.

 We have set up a voluntary visitor payback scheme to channel funds, through Inishbofin Nature Trust, into local conservation projects such as tree planting, creating early cover for corncrakes, sowing winter oats for birds and eradicating invasive plants.

 Through our Ecotourism Ireland training network we are participating in creating a Biodiversity Action Plan for Inishbofin to protect and enhance the unique biodiversity of the island.